w3c/vc-di-ecdsa-test-suite/README.md

 `ecdsa-jcs-2019`, and/or `ecdsa-sd-2023`.
 Alongside this cryptosuite tag, you
 will need to specify the `supportedEcdsaKeyTypes` property, parallel to `tags` listing the ECDSA key types issuable or verifiable by your implementation.
+It is recommended to have one issuer per supported Ecdsa KeyType.
-Currently, the test suite supports `P-256` and `P-384` ECDSA key types.
+Currently, the `ecdsa-rdfc-2019` test suite supports `P-256` and `P-384` ECDSA key types.
+The `ecdsa-sd-2023` test suite only supports `P-256`.
+Verifier endpoints should support multiple keyTypes and suites.
 A `vcHolder` tag is required for the `vcHolder` endpoints.

 NOTE: The tests for `ecdsa-jcs-2019` are TBA.